SHIP Frequently Asked Questions (FAQ)

 WHEN do I make a SHIP decision?

-Continuing students.
-If you are registered for classes in the upcoming fall or spring terms, you’ll be automatically billed for SHIP.
-If you’ve already activated your Anthem account, no need to do anything else.
-(Note that from Fall 2025, your member ID was changed to your DU 87, with “DU” replacing the first two, “87”, numbers.)
+If want to continue and have already activated your Anthem account, no need to do anything else.
+(Note that from Fall 2025, your Anthem SHIP member ID has changed to your DU 87, but with “DU” replacing the first two, “87”, numbers.
+So DU ID = 871234567 means Anthem ID = DU1234567)

-- Starting in fall quarter/semester
+- in fall quarter/semester

 - New school year coverage generally begins August 1st for Law/semester students, and September 1st for quarter students.

-- Starting in winter quarter
+- in winter quarter (or December interterm)

-- Starting in spring quarter/semester
+- in spring quarter/semester

-- Starting in summer
+- in summer

-- Starting in fall quarter/semester
+- in fall quarter/semester

 -